Ivorforce/NumDot/docs/how-to-install/alternatives.rst

 **Con**

-- Small ecosystem, small userbase.
+- No ecosystem, small userbase.
 - Young library with many uncertainties.
 - Important parts of NumPy not yet covered.